Fall Bingo Game for Preschoolers

 Fall Bingo Game

-This bingo game includes two different versions with six pages each, one version for younger learners and another one for more advanced learners.
-The simpler version includes six cards with nine pictures each.
+This bingo game includes two versions with six pages each, one for younger learners and another for more advanced learners.
+The simpler version contains six cards with nine pictures each.
 The advanced version also includes six cards but with 25 pictures each.
 I also included 32 picture cards to show the children which pictures they could mark on their bingo cards.

-If your preschoolers have been exposed to other bingo games, they are probably going to be able to work independently.
-However, new students or children who are not familiar with these types of games will need your guidance.
+If your preschoolers have been exposed to other bingo games, they can work independently.
+However, new students or children unfamiliar with these types of games will need your guidance.

-That is why I created two different sets, for different developmental levels.
-It is very important to remember that you want them to fill successful, not frustrated.
-Otherwise, that experience will result in a negative one and you won’t be able to accomplish what you are trying to.
+That is why I created two different sets for different developmental levels.
+It is very important to remember that you want them to be successful, not frustrated.
+Otherwise, that experience will result in a negative one, and you won’t be able to accomplish what you are trying to.

 Fall Bingo Game - advanced version